oznogon/gattaibushido-public/rules/02_pilots.md

 **Advice:** TBD

-**Starting Mods:**
-* Orange (The Otaku): +2 Armory, +1 Pit Crew
+**Starting Mods:** +2 Armory, +1 Pit Crew

-**Recurring Mods:**
-* Orange (The Otaku): +1 Armory
+**Recurring Mods:** +1 Armory

 **Lesson Trigger:** Orange earns a Lesson when her over-reliance upon Gear and gadgets makes a bad situation even worse.

 **Gambit Specialties:** Anything to do with cool never-before-encountered tech.

-##### Primary Tech

-**Shiny New Toys!** Orange gains extra versatility with her Gear loadouts.
+**Primary Tech: Shiny New Toys!** Orange gains extra versatility with her Gear loadouts.

 1. Orange can spend Charges to re-Activate Gear that was already used in the same Scene/Conflict.
 Charge Cost = Gear Tier.
 2. Orange can now freely exchange her Charges for Armory Resources, or vice versa, at a 2:1 Charge:Armory exchange rate.
 3. At during the Outcome stage of a Throwdown, Orange can spend Charges to recover any Gear sacrificed during that Throwdown.
 Charge cost = 2x Gear Tier.

-##### Secondary Tech

-**Private Arsenal!** Orange is constantly acquiring cool new gadgets and weapons for her private collection, and knows who to talk to to acquire 'special" goods.
+**Secondary Tech: Private Arsenal!** Orange is constantly acquiring cool new gadgets and weapons for her private collection, and knows who to talk to to acquire 'special" goods.
 These may or may not be "regulation" per se, so it's a good thing she's also adept at hiding them away until just the right time!
 At each rank of this Tech, Orange acquires an additional two (2) Gear slots that can be used for any type.
 Additionally, she enjoys a discount to all Gear acquisitions equal to her Tech rank, to a minimum of 1 cost.

 #### Pink: The Heart of the Team (right there, on the sleeve, for all to see)